 In a recent blog post, I ranted about how to be a terrible speaker.
 Now, let’s turn it around.
-Here are six easy tips for giving a great speech or presentation.
+Here are do’s and don’ts of public speaking: six easy tips for giving a great speech or presentation.

 - Focus on the audience.
 I heard a successful speaker say that, before he walks up to the podium, he always reminds himself that the audience is asking three questions: “So what?
 Who cares?
 What’s in it for me?”
 Put your talk to the “So what?
 Who cares?
 What’s in it for the audience test?” and you’ll rarely go wrong.